Miechów: Late modern period

 In 1790, the population of Miechów was 1,300.
-After the Partitions of Poland, the town briefly belonged to the Habsburg Empire.
-Since 1815, it was part of Russian-controlled Congress Poland.
+The town was annexed by Austria in Third Partition of Poland in 1795.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it fell to the Russian-controlled Congress Poland.
 It was the seat of a county in Kraków Voivodeship, and on January 16, 1816, Miechów became the capital of the voivodeship, as the city of Kraków itself did not belong to the Russian Empire.
 A few months later, on August 6, 1816, the capital of the province was moved to Kielce.
 In 1830, a modern road was completed from Warsaw to Kraków; furthermore, small enterprises were opened in Miechów.
 During the January Uprising (Feb.
 17, 1863), Polish rebels tried to seize the town, but failed.
 In retribution, Russian soldiers set Miechów on fire, after which its population was reduced by 50%.
 In 1885 Miechów received a rail connection with Dąbrowa Górnicza and Kielce, due to a station at a nearby village of Charsznica.